Last Updated on

 As soon as you exit the airport in Puerto Princesa, you’ll be welcomed by a bunch of yelling guys, all holding ‘El Nido’ signs, trying to sell you their minivan services.
 I had read that it was considerably faster than the public bus which takes 7 to 8 hours (because it stops for passengers everywhere along the way), and so I followed the next best guy to his little office, where they sold me a return ticket for PHP1,000 (US$22.50).
 The ride took 5 hours, but I frequently thought I might lose my life as the driver sped through the narrow, winding mountain roads, accelerating before every hair needle curve.
 I thought about taking the bus back, which is only about $2 cheaper, but when I heard a girl who’d taken it saying those were the most horrid 8 hours of her life, I decided to brave the van instead.
 The second time, the driver drove more responsible than on my way there.

-- The happening place each and every night was the Reggae Bar right at the beach.
-The other busy spot is the hookah bar.
+- The happening place each and every night was the Coco Bar right at the beach.
+Other busy spots are the Pukka Bar and Happiness Beach Bar.
+SAVA beach bar has good cocktails.

-- There are two decent Italian restaurants in town, Little Italy and Atrové.
+- There are two decent Italian restaurants in town, Ristorante La Lupa and Atrové.
 The latter is hugely popular with a line out to the street every night.

 - I found the Art Cafe, that everybody’s raving about, pretty pricey and only had breakfast there, so can’t really say how the rest of their food is.

-- v and v bagel is another popular breakfast spot, and the Mexican restaurant Carabao Lounge a few doors down also has plenty of breakfast options but the reviews (by Americans) I read about their Mexican food kept me from dining there.
+- V and V burger and coffee shop is another popular breakfast spot, and the Mexican restaurant Lonesome Carabao Lounge a few doors down also has plenty of breakfast options but the reviews (by Americans) I read about their Mexican food kept me from dining there.

 - The best deal for breakfast in town is Austria, a guesthouse that offers a breakfast buffet for only 99PHP (US$2.23).